 Finally, consider where you’re going to park it when you’re not behind the wheel.
 A car that stands out is a target, increasing the odds of a payout for insurers.

-You’ve already had one accident that has made it hard to secure a good insurance policy, so imagine what it’s like if you’re a multiple offender.
+You’ve already had one accident that has made it hard to secure a good insurance policy, so imagine what it’s like if you’re a multiple at-fault drivers accident.
 The only way to avoid accidents that aren’t your fault is to drive carefully and adhere to the road rules.

 Sure, you stop at junctions and indicate before turning.
-Still, even experienced drivers have bad habits.
+Still, even experienced drivers have bad habits and can become at-fault drivers.
 Only slowing down at a stop sign is something this Medium post points out is technically illegal and will land you in hot water.
 Plus, there’s pulling out into traffic without checking both sides of the road, or assuming nothing is coming.

 There are things every driver can work on, regardless of how long you’ve been driving.

 Do you find securing a quality insurance policy challenging?
 What are your tricks to reduce the cost?